Pink Floyd, Dire Straits, Fleetwood Mac they came, they conquered. The Reynolds Girls…hmm!

 Has music for its own identity?”

-For all things PWL/SAW, check out the Ultimate Stock Aitken Waterman FACEBOOK group
+For all things Stock Aitken Waterman, check out their official FACEBOOK page and the Ultimate SAW fans FACEBOOK group

 Take a look at all our other Where Are They Now posts and don’t forget to follow the playlist!